-Johnson's Mills, New Brunswick, is truly a birder's paradise, and is visited and photographed by people from around the world.
+Johnson’s Mills is an example of a critical stop-over for migrating shorebirds.
 Every summer, massive flocks of shorebirds journey through the Bay of Fundy from the Canadian Arctic before heading to South America.
-Johnson's Mills becomes the stage for one of nature's great spectacles, as its mudflats and beaches serve as a temporary stopover for flocks of shorebirds numbering up to a quarter of a million individual birds.
+Johnson's Mills becomes the stage for one of nature's great migrations, as its mudflats and beaches serve as a temporary stopover for flocks of shorebirds numbering up to a quarter of a million individual birds.

 More than 30 per cent of the world's population of semipalmated sandpipers stop at the Upper Bay of Fundy to feed and rest.
 In just a few weeks, the birds double their weight by eating mud-dwelling invertebrates exposed at low tide before departing for South America.

 - least sandpiper

 - white-rumped sandpiper